What happens if I don’t lodge a tax return?

 If you're behind with one or more tax returns, the ATO will catch up with you and will take action.
 You should take preemptive measures against this and get your tax returns up to date as soon as possible.
 H&R Block can make the process of catching up as painless as possible.
 Where there is a possibility that penalties can be remitted, we will make a case for you to the ATO.
 If you have missing income information, we will often be able to fill in the gaps by obtaining pre-filled information sent to the ATO by third parties such as banks and employers.
 Where you haven't kept records of deductions, we will work with you to establish what you can claim.

 We can identify exactly what you need to do to get into shape for the tax season and maximise your refund.

 - Find your nearest H&R Block office and book an appointment

 - Lodge your tax return online with H&R Block

 - Download our tax app to help you track your tax deductible expenses and trips

-This information sheet is intended as a guide for H&R Block clients.
-All actual detail and circumstances differ, please discuss your situation with a H&R Block Tax Consultant.
+This information is intended as a guide for H&R Block clients.
+Personal details and circumstances differ, please discuss your situation with a H&R Block Tax Consultant.